-EU Removes Nigeria from High-Risk Financial List
+EU Removes Nigeria from High-risk Financial List

 The removal was contained in the European Commission Delegated Regulation (EU) C (2025) 8460, adopted on December 4, 2025, in line with updates by the Financial Action Task Force (FATF) from its October 2025 Plenary.

-According to a statement by the Nigeria Financial Intelligence Unit (NFIU), the regulation, which takes effect from 29 January 2026, also confirms the removal of Burkina Faso, Mali, Mozambique, South Africa and Tanzania from the EU high-risk list, following their successful exit from the FATF list of Jurisdictions under Increased Monitoring after addressing identified strategic AML/CFT deficiencies.
+According to a statement by the Nigeria Financial Intelligence Unit (NFIU), the regulation, which takes effect from January 29, 2026, also confirmed the removal of Burkina Faso, Mali, Mozambique, South Africa and Tanzania from the EU high-risk list, following their successful exit from the FATF list of Jurisdictions under Increased Monitoring after addressing identified strategic AML/CFT deficiencies.

 “The European Commission acknowledged that Nigeria and the other delisted countries have strengthened the effectiveness of their AML/CFT regimes, closed key technical and operational gaps and fulfilled the commitments set out in their FATF Action Plans, leading to their removal from the FATF grey list in June and October 2025.